-At least 48 hours prior to the hearing, the respondent shall be given written notification of the time and place of the meeting and a written statement of the specific allegations.
-The student shall be entitled to an expeditious hearing of the case.

-3. Hearings shall be conducted by members of the Faculty Committee on Student Conduct.
-There shall be either three faculty members, three students, and the vice president for Campus Life/ dean of students or representative; or two faculty members, two students, and the vice president for Campus Life/ dean of students or representative.
+- I. At least 48 hours prior to the hearing, the respondent shall be given written notification of the time and place of the meeting and a written statement of the specific allegations. - 2.
+The student shall be entitled to an expeditious hearing of the case. - 3.
+Hearings shall be conducted by members of the Faculty Committee on Student Conduct.
+There shall be either three faculty members, three students, and the vice president for Campus Life or representative; or two faculty members, two students, and the vice president for Campus Life or representative.
 Membership is decided by the chair of the Faculty Committee on Student Conduct, in consultation with the assistant dean of students or designee.
 Selection for each hearing will depend on a variety of considerations, including, but not limited to, prior experience with the conduct process, the nature of the case, schedule conflicts, recusal due to conflict of interest, and distribution of workload among the committee members.
-Decisions will be made by majority vote of those present.
-4. Hearings resulting from an alleged violation of the Lafayette College Policy on Sexual Assault or the Lafayette College Policy on Sexual Harassment shall be conducted by two faculty members and the vice president for Campus Life/ dean of students or representative.

-5. Hearings of the Student Conduct Committee shall be open only to the members of the committee, the respondent, and, for relevant portions of the hearing, witnesses called by the respondent or the complainant.
+Decisions will be made by majority vote of those present. - 4.
+Hearings resulting from an alleged violation of the Lafayette College Policy on Sexual Assault or the Lafayette College Policy on Sexual Harassment shall be conducted by two faculty members and the vice president for Campus Life or representative. - 5.
+Hearings of the Student Conduct Committee shall be open only to the members of the committee, the respondent, the complainant and, for relevant portions of the hearing, witnesses.
 In addition, the respondent, complainant, or a witness who is a direct victim of the violation may each be accompanied by an adviser chosen from the student body, faculty, or administrative officers of the College throughout the entire time each student is present in the hearing.
 (It is a student's responsibility to obtain an adviser.)
 The purpose of the adviser is to advise the student, but the adviser may not directly address the committee or other individuals in the room besides the student being advised.
 In cases of sexual assault, domestic violence, and stalking, both complainants and respondents may have an adviser of their choice and are not limited to advisers from within the Lafayette community.
+6. In most cases, the College will serve as the complainant, and information will be provided to the committee and the respondent by the assistant dean of students or representative on behalf of the College.
+The respondent shall be entitled to appear in person and present a response to the committee